BigPolarBear1/factorization/README.md

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.
 I did not use AI for the paper, and I did not use AI for any of the code.
 I attacked this problem, from the very basics 3 years ago, slowly burrowing deeper and deeper.
 I know people will say lies because they will never let a person like me win.
 Not when it comes to something as important as this.
 Because that would literally go against all the bullshit propaganda the far right has been spreading for years.
 Also, this could have been avoided.
 Its a disaster of your own making.

+Contact: big_polar_bear1@proton.me , I am looking for employment.
+Mainly to continue my math research.
+I am willing to teach my methodologies also.
+In addition I am willing to renounce my Belgian citizenship, because people in the west must have known my math was correct from the start, yet I was treated like absolute shit for years.
+I dont ever again want to call myself Belgian.
+As far as I can see, Belgium is a country of spineless countries.
+Imagine doing this to one of your own citizens lol..
+Europe could have had this algorithm and math to themselves.
+But this is pretty much inline with most of my life in Europe, never had oppurtunities here.

 #### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

 To run: python3 debug.py -keysize 12